mitcci/Wikimaps-Visualization/README.markdown

 # Project Wikimaps-Visualization
+*Display animated graph of a semantic network of Wikipedia articles using JS*

 ## Main Use-Case
-Read a JSON File that is produced by <https://github.com/mitcci/Wikimaps-Collector> and display the animated graph using <vis.stanford.edu/protovis/>.
+Read a JSON File that is produced by <https://github.com/mitcci/Wikimaps-Collector> and display the animated graph using <vis.stanford.edu/protovis/> .
 In the long term the visualization part should be ported to <http://mbostock.github.com/d3/>

+Examples are online on: <http://ickn.org/wikimaps/>

 ## Howto-Run
 Deploy the files to any webserver, no serverside frameworks are required.
 The JSON-Animation files